ratanknz/genai-invoice-processor/README.md

 ```
 After successful completion of the job, you should see a invoice folder in your local file system with all the s3 invoices.
 You will also see a processed_invoice_output.json file with all the metadata extracted by Amazon Bedrock Knowledge Base using Claude Sonnet Model.

-### Step 2: Run the Streamlit app to review pdf invoice and corresponding data extracted by Amazon Bedrock
+### Step 2: Review invoice data extracted by Amazon Bedrock
+Run the streamlit app to review the pdf invoice and data extracted from it

 ```bash
 python -m streamlit run review-invoice-data.py